Vintage Thrift: Easy Tissue Decoupage Glass Plates

 Now that we have everything we need, let’s get decoupaging!

-First things first, give those glass plates a good wash with some soapy water and dry them completely.
+First things first, give your glass plates a good wash with some soapy water and dry them completely.

 Then wipe down the plate with rubbing alcohol.
 This will help the Mod Podge to adhere to the plate most effectively.